raizelistaken/PneumoniaClassification/README.md

 Model 4 has 113 true normal images, 384 true pneumonia images, 6 false negatives (patient has pneumonia and the model didn't catch it), and 121 false positives (patient does not have pneumonia but the model says they are ill).
 This is the strongest model, but far from perfect.
 ![model4](images/model4cm.png)

+Model 5 has only 3 true normal images.
+This could lead to inaccuracy.
+It also has 390 true pneumonia images, 0 false negatives, and 231 false positives (patient does not have pneumonia but the model says they are ill).
 ![model5](images/model5cm.png)

 ## Conclusion and Recommendation